oven-sh/bun/docs/runtime/typescript.md

 Bun can directly execute `.ts` and `.tsx` files just like vanilla JavaScript, with no extra configuration.
 If you import a `.ts` or `.tsx` file (or an `npm` module that exports these files), Bun internally transpiles it into JavaScript then executes the file.

 **Note** — Similar to other build tools, Bun does not typecheck the files.
-Use [`tsc --noEmit`](https://www.typescriptlang.org/docs/handbook/compiler-options.html) (the official TypeScript CLI) if you're looking to catch static type errors.
+Use [`tsc`](https://www.typescriptlang.org/docs/handbook/compiler-options.html) (the official TypeScript CLI) if you're looking to catch static type errors.

 {% callout %}